 Poland’s industrial production growth eased to 6.8% year-on-year in October of 2022 from 9.8% in the previous month, and below the market forecast of 7.8%.
 Output expanded at a slower pace for mining & quarrying (4.6% vs 8.6%); manufacturing (9.3% vs 11%); and water supply (0.5% vs 2.6%).
 On the other hand, output declined sharply for electricity, gas, steam & air-conditioning (-16.2% vs -3.2%).
 On a monthly basis, industrial output declined 0.7%, following a 9.8% increase in the prior month. source: Central Statistical Office of Poland (GUS)

 Industrial Production in Poland averaged 6.44 percent from 1992 until 2022, reaching an all time high of 44.20 percent in April of 2021 and a record low of -24.60 percent in April of 2020.
 This page provides the latest reported value for - Poland Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Industrial Production in Poland is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Poland to stand at 4.20 in 12 months time.
-In the long-term, the Poland Industrial Production is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Industrial Production in Poland is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Industrial Production is projected to trend around 6.40 percent in 2023 and 2.60 percent in 2024, according to our econometric models.